 c) In all other cases, not later than August 31, if the appointment is to be terminated on the following August 31, or not later than one year before the termination of the appointment.

-However, a faculty member whose period of appointment is due to terminate on a date other than August 31, after receipt of the notice required by this paragraph 2, shall have the right, upon written notification to his or her dean at least 120 days prior to the termination date of the period of appointment, to an extension of his or her appointment until the following August 31.
+However, a faculty member whose period of appointment is due to terminate on a date other than August 31, after receipt of the notice required by this paragraph 2, shall have the right, upon written notification to the faculty member’s dean at least 120 days prior to the termination date of the period of appointment, to an extension of the faculty member’s appointment until the following August 31.
 That right shall be communicated to the faculty member in the notice required by this paragraph 2.
-Under no circumstances shall such extension of appointment, however described, be considered to create any right to further appointment nor shall it, or any other faculty appointment, carry with it a right of continuous or permanent tenure in the absence of written notice awarding such tenure after the carrying out of the procedures described above in Section X.
+Under no circumstances shall such extension of appointment, however described, be considered to create any right to further appointment nor shall it, or any other faculty appointment, carry with it a right of continuous or permanent tenure in the absence of written notice awarding such tenure after the carrying out of the procedures described above in Article VIII.

 1. [Procedure] In addition to the general appointment procedures, the process of recommending an appointment that would result in tenure shall be as follows:

-a) The dean shall forward his or her recommendation by June 1 to the Chancellor of the University and Executive Vice President for Academic Affairs, with a copy to the department head or chairperson and to the advisory body or, in schools without departmental organization, to the dean’s advisory body.
-The dean’s recommendation shall be accompanied by the recommendations he or she has received from the department head or chairperson and the advisory body.
+a) The dean shall forward their recommendation by June 1 to the Provost, with a copy to the department head or chairperson and to the advisory body or, in schools without departmental organization, to the dean’s advisory body.
+The dean’s recommendation shall be accompanied by the recommendations the dean has received from the department head or chairperson and the advisory body.

-b) The Chancellor of the University and Executive Vice President for Academic Affairs shall support or oppose the dean’s recommendation in his or her recommendation to the President and Chancellor, and shall notify the dean of the final decision, along with reasons therefor, if the recommendation is disapproved.
+b) The Provost shall support or oppose the dean’s recommendation in the Provost's recommendation to the President and Chancellor, and shall notify the dean of the final decision, along with reasons therefor, if the recommendation is disapproved.
 The dean in turn shall communicate the decision to the department head or chairperson, if there is a departmental organization, and to the advisory body.
 The dean shall notify the affected faculty member of the decision.

-2. [Negative recommendations] In the case of an appointment that would, if made, complete the stipulated probationary period and result in tenure, negative recommendations as well as positive ones shall be transmitted by the department head or chairperson to the dean, and by the dean to the Chancellor of the University and Executive Vice President for Academic Affairs.
+2. [Negative recommendations] In the case of an appointment that would, if made, complete the stipulated probationary period and result in tenure, negative recommendations as well as positive ones shall be transmitted by the department head or chairperson to the dean, and by the dean to the Provost.